curtisbarnard/BANKI/BANKI-answers.md

     - `async` could be used for analytics scripts.
     - A deferred script must not contain `document.write`
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

-- [x] Why is it generally a good idea to position CSS `<link>`s within `<head>` and JS `<script>`s just before `</body>`?
+- [x] T-HTML-8) Why is it generally a good idea to position CSS `<link>`s within `<head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
   - **Explanation:** Putting `<link>`s in the `<head>` allows for quick "first meaningful paint".
 When a page first loads, HTML and CSS are being parsed simultaneously.
 Conversely `<script>` tags block HTML parsing while they are being downloaded and executed which can slow down your page.
 Placing the scripts at the bottom will allow the HTML to be parsed and displayed to the user first.
   - **Exceptions:** When your script contains `document.write`, however it isn't consider good practice to use `document.write`.
 Also if you need scripts to run on page load it may be beneficial to split them out from your main script and place in the head.
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

-- [x] What is progressive rendering?
+- [x] T-HTML-9) hat is progressive rendering?
   - **Explanation:** Techniques used to improve the performance of a webpage to render content for display as quickly as possible.
   - **Use:** Improving perceived load time
   - **Example:** Lazy loading of images, Prioritizing visible content (or above-the-fold rendering) and Async HTML fragments
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

-- [x] Why you would use a `srcset` attribute in an image tag?
+- [x] T-HTML-10) Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.
   - **Explanation:** When you want to serve different images to users depending on their device display width.
   - **Use:** Sending lower resolution to limit data waste and increase performance or sending larger images to a higher resolution display to enhance the UX.
   - **Example:** `<img srcset="small.jpg 500w, medium.jpg 1000w, large.jpg 2000w" src="..." alt="">`
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

-- [x] Have you used different HTML templating languages before?
+- [x] T-HTML-11) Have you used different HTML templating languages before?
   - I've used nunjucks, haml and markdown.
 They seem relatively similar and have helpful features.
   - **Source:** https://www.frontendinterviewhandbook.com/html-questions

 ### CSS

-- [x] What is CSS selector specificity and how does it work?
+- [x] T-CSS-1) What is CSS selector specificity and how does it work?
   - **Explanation:** The means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied.
   - **Use:** Specificity is a weight that is applied to a given CSS declaration, determined by the number of each selector type in the matching selector.
   - **Example:** A selector of `#id .class tag` would have 111 points as id's count for 100, classes for 10 and tags 1.
   - **Source:** https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity

-- [x] What's the difference between "resetting" and "normalizing" CSS?
+- [x] T-CSS-2) What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
   - **Explanation:** "Normalize" alters the default styles of various browser to match each other.
 "Reset" will remove the browsers default styles so you are starting from scratch.
   - **Use:** Applying one or the other is done to try and make websites visually consistent across different browsers.
 I prefer to use a mix of both.
 Starting with the normalize to keep it conscise and then add some elements like anchors and headers with a reset.
 Going full "nuke" is often unnecessary and creates a larger, harder to debug file.
   - **Example:**